almiracma/Vanilla-JS-Todo-List/README.md

 # Vanilla Javascript Todo List

-In this project, I'm going to build a todo list in Vanilla Javascript and soon after I'm going do a React version.
+In this project, I built a todo list in Vanilla Javascript.

-I created a a form with an input box and a button that contains an "add" icon.
+I created a form with an input box and a button that contains an "add" icon.

 I also created a div container and an empty list so I can insert the todo list dynamically.

-In Javascript, I called the input box, submit button, and todo-list classes so I can use it to dynamically add the user input.
+In Javascript, I called the input box, submit button, and todo-list classes so I can use them to dynamically add the user input.

-First, I added event listener on the submit/add button.
+First, I added an event listener on the submit or add button.
 Then I added a function named addTodo where I dynamically added a div with a class of "todo".

 Right after that, I created a list element where the user input will be attached.
 I used _newTodo.innerText = todoInput.value_ , added a class "todo-item" using classList, and inserted it in the todo div using appendChild().